Help us sustain ourselves by purchasing proxy services through our affiliate links (we earn a small commission).

 If you choose Rsocks, finding the right plan can be either very simple or very hard.
 The company conveniently offers themed packages for countries and websites, such as EU, Twitch, or Youtube.
 But there’s over 20 of them, and each includes various factors to take into consideration.
 Do you know how often you want updates, how many threads, or IPs?

 At least RSocks lets you evaluate each plan for free – but only if you have a forum account on certain websites.

 The highlight of Storm Proxies is blazing speed that doesn’t sacrifice performance.
 But the company’s proxy pool of 40K is tiny compared to competitors and it covers only US and EU IPs.
 (Which countries?
 Who knows.)
 What about Australian proxies, or those in Canada or Brazil?
 You’re out of luck.
 Also, you can only reach the customer support via a contact form.

 If you go with Storm Proxies, you’ll be looking at plans that start from $19.
-Even the smallest plan has no bandwidth limits.
+Even the smallest plan has no traffic limits.
 The trade-off comes in the form of ports and IPs; no matter the plan, you’ll only get 40 thousands of addresses.
-If you’re okay with this, Storm Proxies can be relatively light on your wallet.
+If you’re okay with this, Storm Proxies can be light on your wallet.

 - Large number of proxies

 At first sight The Proxy Store impresses with 30M of residential IPs and unlimited traffic plans.
 Sadly, the real-world experience disappoints: the proxies are slow and often time out.
 Some other things cause concern, too: the company’s blog hasn’t been updated in three years, while the coupon on the home page still says ‘2018’.
 Is everything OK, guys?